NaverPayDev/changeset-actions/canary-publish/README.md

 **If any of these are missing, the release creation step may fail.**

-## Using NPM OIDC Trusted Publishing (Recommended)
+## NPM OIDC Trusted Publishing

-NPM now supports OIDC-based trusted publishing, which eliminates the need for storing NPM tokens as secrets.
+This action uses NPM's OIDC-based trusted publishing, which eliminates the need for storing NPM tokens as secrets.
 This provides better security by using short-lived, workflow-specific credentials.

 ### Prerequisites